UVM students in a lab setting

 Program Detail

-• The voucher covers the cost of tuition for up to a 4-credit course at any of the participating colleges.
-The voucher does not cover the costs of materials and textbooks.
-Some funding is available through VSAC, to help cover these additional costs, for students who are eligible for free and reduced-price lunch.
+• The voucher covers the cost of tuition for up to a four-credit course at any of the participating colleges.
+The voucher does not cover the comprehensive fee, materials and textbooks.
+Some funding is available through VSAC to help cover these additional costs, for students who are eligible for free and reduced-price lunch.

 • Vouchers are awarded on a semester-by-semester basis, and unused vouchers expire every semester.
 (You can apply again.)